-Humans assign attentional priority via two biases: (a) exogenous, also known as stimulus-driven or bottom-up, in which elements attract attention regardless of the task, and (b) endogenous, also known as goal-directed or top-down, in which people attend to elements based on a task strategy [Yantis 2000].
-Separating the two has proven challenging even under highly-controlled experimental design [Bacon and Egeth 1994, Folk and Remington 1998].
-Web tasks are even more complicated because viewers' goals are not always well-defined, and ads with tempting words like "FREE" may attract attention through semantic appeal.
-However, traditional studies of endogenous and exogenous attention capture provide clues as to how animation affects Web users.
+Humans assign attentional priority via two biases: stimulus-driven (bottom-up) triggers that distract regardless of the task, and goal-directed (or top-down) strategies [Yantis 2000].
+Separating the two has proven challenging even under highly-controlled experimental design [Bacon and Egeth 1994].
+Web tasks are even more complicated because searchers' goals are not always well-defined, and ads with tempting words like "FREE" may attract attention through semantic appeal.
+However, traditional studies of top-down and bottom-up attention capture provide clues to how animation affects Web users.
 There are two prevailing schools of thought: the first contends that certain forms of animation always attract attention from the bottom up, whereas the second argues that people unintentionally create task-completion (top-down) strategies that make irrelevant stimuli relevant, and thus distracting.

 Motion attracts attention, though researchers disagree on the extent to which this occurs automatically.
-Yantis and colleagues [Yantis and Jonides 1990, Jonides and Yantis 1988, Hillstrom and Yantis 1994] found that abruptly-appearing stimuli capture attention in a purely exogenous manner.
+Yantis and colleagues [Yantis and Jonides 1990, Jonides and Yantis 1988, Hillstrom and Yantis 1994] found that abruptly-appearing stimuli capture attention in a purely bottom-up manner.
 However, people do not involuntarily look at other forms of animation, such as oscillation and simple shape changes.
 Motion per se does not attract attention, but rather abrupt appearances create new perceptual objects and these new objects tend to attract attention.
 Mere luminance changes were ruled out as a confound [Enns et al. 2001].
-Even when the abruptly appearing items were known to be irrelevant to the task, people still had trouble ignoring them [Remington et al. 1992].
+Even when the abruptly-appearing items were known to be irrelevant to the task, people still had trouble ignoring them [Remington et al. 1992].
 However, Franconeri and Simons [2003] refuted the "new perceptual object" theory, proposing instead that attention is delegated to events of behavioral urgency.
-They maintained that with more salient stimuli, other kinds of motion will capture attention as strongly as abrupt onset.
+They maintained that with more salient stimuli, other kinds of motion will capture attention as strongly as abrupt-onset.
 Looming and disocclusion (moving from behind another object) were highly distracting, while receding and unique-coloring were not.
 Combined, these experiments suggest that some kinds of motion will inherently attract attention regardless of the viewer's intent.

-The second prevailing theory is that no stimulus truly captures attention automatically; instead, people adopt task-completion strategies that make them susceptible to certain stimulus properties [Folk et al. 1992, Folk and Remington 1998, Remington et al. 2001, Bacon and Egeth 1994, Yantis and Egeth 1999].
-For example, observers searching for a particular singleton (an object unique from its neighbors in one dimension, such as shape) will be delayed by an irrelevant singleton in another dimension (color, orientation) [Pashler 2001, Theeuwes 1991, Folk and Remington 1998].
-This effect was originally attributed to exogenous capture.
+The second prevailing theory is that no stimulus truly captures attention automatically; instead, people adopt task-completion strategies that make them susceptible to certain stimulus properties [Folk et al. 1992, Bacon and Egeth 1994, Yantis and Egeth 1999].
+For example, observers searching for a particular singleton (an object unique from its neighbors in one dimension, such as shape) will be delayed by an irrelevant singleton in another dimension (color, orientation) [Pashler 2001, Theeuwes 1991].
+This effect was originally attributed to bottom-up capture.
 Bacon and Egeth [1994] instead concluded that, though the additional singleton was not informative of target location, searchers were in singleton detection mode, deliberately attending to anything that "popped out," because it required less effort than consciously filtering for the singleton in the relevant dimension.
 When the same target was no longer a singleton (i.e., there were multiple instances of the target object), the irrelevant singleton no longer distracted.
 More broadly, in the contingent involuntary orienting hypothesis, Folk et al. [1992] asserted that distractors sharing task-critical properties with the target (such as singleton status) will have an effect, while other highly-salient but task-irrelevant distractors (such as abrupt onsets) will not.
 Pashler [2001] supported the theory, with the surprising result that participants searched faster in the presence of irrelevant (flashing, twinkling, and shimmying) distractors.
-Prinzmetal et al. [2005], attempting to tease apart endogenous and exogenous effects, found that irrelevant spatial cues did not affect accuracy, although the results suggest different attentional mechanisms may control accuracy and response time performance.
-Endogenous theories of attention assert that the attractiveness of certain stimuli may depend on the viewer's mindset rather than any intrinsic power of animation.
+The attractiveness of certain stimuli may depend on the viewer's mindset rather than any intrinsic power of animation.